DHTMLX/gantt-docs/data/web/svelte.md

 }
 ~~~

-action method can be used to trigger any of above actions
+The **action** method can be used to trigger any of the above actions:

 ~~~js
 store.action(taskId, "tasks-toggle");